-A 404 error page is basically a HTML document which you can design any way you like.
+A 404 error page is basically a HTML document that you can design in any way you like.

 With a self-designed error page, you have to make sure that the correct HTTP status code is returned.
 In our example, the HTTP Status Code is “404”.

 We return the desired HTTP Status Code with the help of the following PHP code: